 Blinded research is an important tool in many fields of research.
-Clinical trials have a long history of using a Single Blind or Double Blind study design to prevent conscious and unconscious bias when comparing the safety and efficacy of two or more treatments.
-Unblinding is the process by which the allocation code is broken so that the investigator, clinical staff, and/or the trial statistician becomes aware of the intervention for a person participating in a trial.
-Unblinding must be undertaken by a pre-determined process to ensure that participating subjects are not unblinded unnecessarily and the study results are not compromised.
-Equally, unblinding should occur in a responsive manner when it is clinically indicated.
-The purpose of this SOP is to establish a quality standard for study subject unblinding for clinical trials managed by the Medical College of Wisconsin Cancer Center Clinical Trials Office (CCCTO).
+Clinical trials have a long history of using a single blind or double blind design to prevent conscious and unconscious bias when comparing the safety and efficacy of two or more treatments.
+Unblinding is the process by which the allocation code is broken so that the investigator, clinical staff, and/or the trial statistician becomes aware of the intervention for a person participating in a blinded trial.
+Unblinding must be performed according to a pre-determined process to ensure that participating participants are not unblinded unnecessarily and the study results are not compromised.
+Unblinding should occur in a responsive manner when it is clinically indicated.
+The purpose of this SOP is to establish a quality standard for study participant unblinding for clinical trials managed by the Medical College of Wisconsin Cancer Center Clinical Trials Office (CCCTO).

-2.0 SCOPE
+2.0 Scope